Pasta in Green Sauce

 • 1/4 cup cooked pasta water

-• If grating, put the parmesan into the mixing bowl.
+• If grating, put 25 g grated parmesan cheese into the mixing bowl.
 Mill for 8 seconds, speed 9, MC on.
 Set aside in a small bowl.

-• Cook pasta as per packet instructions on stovetop.
+• Cook 300 g pasta as per packet instructions on stovetop.
 Start making the sauce while the pasta cooks.
-Once al dente, drain the pasta and reserve the pasta water.
+Once al dente, drain the pasta and reserve 1/4 cup cooked pasta water.

-• Put the onion and garlic into the mixing bowl.
+• Put1 brown/yellow onion and 1 garlic clove into the mixing bowl.
 Chop for 3 seconds, speed 7, MC on.
 Scrape down the mixing bowl.

-• Add the peas, spinach and basil, and put the lid with MC on the machine.
+• Add 1/4 cup frozen peas, 150 g baby spinach and 1/4 cup packed basil and put the lid with MC on the machine.
 Let sit for 5 minutes, so the spinach wilts.

-• Add parmesan, lemon juice, salt and pepper, and pasta water.
+• Add 25 g grated parmesan cheese, 1 tbs lemon juice, 1/4 tsp ground black pepper, 1/4 tsp salt and 1/4 cup cooked pasta water.
 Chop for 15 seconds, speed 5, MC on.
 Scrape down the mixing bowl.

 • Gradually increase speed to blend sauce for 1 minute, speed 7, MC on.